 You may form your Delaware LLC before you have established an Operating Agreement, or you may write an Operating Agreement and then form your Delaware LLC.
 Either is permissible.

-Below, Harvard Business Services, Inc. has prepared a number of free LLC Operating Agreement templates for you to download and use at your discretion.
+Below, Harvard Business Services, Inc. has prepared several free LLC Operating Agreement templates for you to download and use at your discretion.
 Check out five of our LLC agreement outlines, including our multi-member LLC Operating Agreement templates and single-member LLC Operating Agreement template for free.
 Feel free to use as much or as little of this language if you'd prefer to draft your own Delaware LLC Operating Agreement.

 Types of LLC Operating Agreements and When to Use Them